boazsegev/plezi/README.md

     Non-RESTful public Controller methods will be automatically published as valid HTTP routes, allowing the Controller to feel like an intuitive "virtual folder" with RESTful features.

-* An extensible template rendering abstraction engine, supports Slim, Markdown (using RedCarpet) and ERB out of the box.

 * Raw Websocket connections.

     Non-RESTful public Controller methods will be automatically published as valid HTTP routes, allowing the Controller to feel like an intuitive "virtual folder" with RESTful features.